futtetennista/futtetennista.github.io/posts/2017-10-14-strictness.markdown

 the value of `ebf` after evaluation.
 We'd like to force this evaluation *before* the first time the Bloom filter is used, namely when it is created.

+#### Beware GHCI
-One important note about using GHCI for these kind of tasks: **always** explicitly specify type annotations for bindings that need to be forced, otherwise the interpreter will infer the most general type and won't force the evaluation of the term.
+In GHCI  we **always** need to explicitly specify type annotations for bindings that need to be forced, otherwise the interpreter will infer the most general type and won't force the evaluation of the term.
 This is related to ["the dreaded monomorphism restriction"](https://wiki.haskell.org/Monomorphism_restriction).